Hawaii Voting Information

 - A registered voter in the jurisdiction where you desire to vote; and

 > Eligible to vote in that election.

 Provisions for Voters with Disabilities

 If you are a long stay patient at a care home or a patient unexpectedly admitted to a hospital, you are still eligible to vote.
 To ensure the security and integrity of election related activities at care facilities, staff members are discouraged from participating directly with a voter in the process of registering and/or voting absentee.
 Staff may assist only upon receiving specific authorization from the resident (voter).
-When asked by a voter to render assistance, care facility staff must remain nonpartisan and have at least two people NOT of the same political party present.
+When asked by a voter to give assistance, care facility staff must remain nonpartisan and have at least two people NOT of the same political party present.
 This will help eliminate the appearance of any election irregularities while assisting a voter.
 In addition, staff should:

 - Always be mindful of the voting rights of patients as well as their family members